nus-cs2103-AY2324S1/tp/docs/DeveloperGuide.md

 Step 6: Should user want to see the full deck, they will execute `list` to view their full deck of cards.

+### [Proposed] Search Filter feature

+Introducing a search feature that allows users to search for specific flashcards based on their questions.
+This feature empowers users with greater navigability over their study materials.

+Below is an example of the usage of the Search filter

+Step 1: Assuming the user has existing cards in lesson, with their own set of questions and answers

+Step 2: When you want to search for cards with a particular staring phrase, execute the `search q/What` command.

+Step 3: The system will then display the cards that match the starting phrase.

+Step 4: To return to viewing your full deck of cards, simply execute the `list` command to view all cards stored in lesSON

+Step 5: If the user wishes to practise from this view, simply `practise index` for the index of the card

 --------------------------------------------------------------------------------------------------------------------